 Undergraduate students interested in joining the lab should contact Dr. Frese for more information.
 Students from underrepresented groups (e.g. Black, Latinx, LGBT, First-gen students), and especially those interested in food science, nutrition, and the gut microbiome, are encouraged to contact Dr. Frese about joining the lab.

-Dr. Frese is also a member of the Environmental Sciences & Health Interdisciplinary Graduate program, the Cellular and Molecular Pharmacology and Physiology, as well as the Cell and Molecular Biology Interdisciplinary Graduate program.
+In addition to the Nutrition Graduate program (MS), Dr. Frese is also a member of several MS and PhD programs at UNR: the Environmental Sciences & Health Interdisciplinary Graduate program, the Ecology, Evolution, and Conservation Biology Graduate Program, as well as the Cellular and Molecular Pharmacology and Physiology and Cell and Molecular Biology Interdisciplinary Graduate programs.

 Important Resources